MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 > The best way to get started with YAML pipelines is through the [quickstart guide](get-started-yaml.md).
-> After that, to learn how to configure your YAML pipeline the way you need it to work, see conceptual topics such as [Build variables](process/variables.md) and [Phases](process/phases.md).
+> After that, to learn how to configure your YAML pipeline the way you need it to work, see conceptual topics such as [Build variables](process/variables.md) and [Jobs](process/phases.md).

 ## Pipeline structure

-Pipelines are made of one or more phases and may include resources and variables.
-Phases are made of one or more steps plus some phase-specific data.
+Pipelines are made of one or more jobs and may include resources and variables.
+Jobs are made of one or more steps plus some job-specific data.
 Steps can be tasks, scripts, or references to external templates.
 This is reflected in the structure of the YAML file.

 - Pipeline
-  - Phase 1
+  - Job 1
     - Step 1.1
     - Step 1.2
     - ...
-  - Phase 2
+  - Job 2
     - Step 2.1
     - Step 2.2
     - ...
   - ...

 For simpler pipelines, not all of these levels are required.
-For example, in a single-phase build, you can omit the container for "phases" since there are only steps.
+For example, in a single-job build, you can omit the container for "jobs" since there are only steps.
 Also, many options shown here are optional and have good defaults, so your YAML definitions are unlikely to include all of them.